 Bills Call For Higher Ed Bond Referendum, Public-Private Partnerships

-TRENTON – Legislation sponsored by Senate President Steve Sweeney that would allow New Jersey’s institutions of higher learning to invest in long range planning and capital improvements and help establish public-private partnerships has cleared the Senate Budget and Appropriations Committee.
+TRENTON – Legislation sponsored by Senate President Steve Sweeney that would allow New Jersey’s institutions of higher learning to invest in long range planning and capital improvements and help establish public-private partnerships has cleared the full Senate.

-The first bill, S2500, would establish a “Building Our Future Bond Act,” and authorize the issuance of state bonds totaling at least $750 million.
+The first bill, S2500, would establish a “Building Our Future Bond Act,” and authorize, pursuant to voter approval, the issuance of state bonds totaling at least $750 million.
 The bonds would provide grants to New Jersey’s public and private institutions of higher education for capital improvement projects.

 The $750 million would be allocated as grants for the costs of projects: $300 million would go towards the state’s public research universities; $247.5 million would go towards the nine state colleges and universities; $150 million would go towards county colleges; and, $52.5 million would go towards independent institutions of higher education, excluding any institution with a total endowment exceeding $1 billion.

 The bond, which would be up for voter approval this November, would be for projects such as: classrooms, laboratories, libraries, computer facilities, and other academic buildings.
 Dormitories, administrative buildings, athletic facilities or other revenue-producing facilities would not be eligible projects under the bill.